 Mug shot – In my last post (April 24th), I told you all about the awesome royal mug I had ordered in commemoration of the Big Day (not it at right).
 As you will recall, the piece (referred to on its website by the clunky term “tankard”), sports a very elaborate design involving swoopy looping fonts and elegant botanically inspired patterns in dusty powder blue and gold leaf.
 Very formal and traditional, and perfectly reflecting the very formal and traditional vibe of the royal British monarchy.

 Then, ZING!
-This morning in my inbox is a note from the London reader along with a link to the website of Dhub, a design agency (based in London) which has taken a new tack on royal wedding commemorative collections design.
-As detailed on their site, the Dhub designers wanted to create something more “significant and modern,” … presenting “designs that take into consideration the Facebook generation, popular culture and modern design … a brand that identifies with and is relevant to the 20th century … ”
+This morning in my inbox is a note from the London reader along with a link to the website of a design agency (based in London) which has taken a new tack on royal wedding commemorative collections design.
+The designers wanted to create something more “significant and modern,” … presenting “designs that take into consideration the Facebook generation, popular culture and modern design … a brand that identifies with and is relevant to the 20th century … ”

 “The Royal family has changed shape and form over the years and in 2011 they appear as a totally different force from the previous years of Queen Victoria and Queen Elizabeth.
 The Royal family are now a global phenomenon, the press allow the public to see them in a more down to earth and human light, no longer will the Royal family be regarded as elite, they are representative of traditional British culture, but there lies the failing of the current design approach to the celebration of the Royal Wedding this year.
 The British culture is now about opportunity, energy, creativity, youth, style and perfection.”

-One look at their crisp, engaging solutions (example shown above and on website) demonstrates that they have succeeded in a big way!
+One look at their crisp, engaging solutions demonstrates that they have succeeded in a big way!
 Each of the designs incorporates the royal couple’s initials (Kate’s is, of course, team favorite, a “K”!) and simple, iconic crown images rendered in combinations of Union Jack red, white and blue.
 The results are just the right mix of traditional cues and “creative, youthful and vibrant” elements.